ubarsc/python-fmask/doc/source/index.rst

 See `RIOS documentation <http://rioshome.org/rios_imagewriter.html#rios.imagewriter.setDefaultDriver>`_ for more information and how to change this using the environment variable $RIOS_DFLT_DRIVER.

-**Note:** these examples are for use in a Unix/Linux shell so that the filename wildcards get expanded properly.
-Windows users should prefix these commands with "fmask_expandWildcards" so that the commands get run with the wildcards expanded as they do in Unix/Linux.

 USGS Landsat
 ^^^^^^^^^^^^